LP2X0X/PROGRAMMING/C++/3 - Constants and Strings/Terms/Others/Optimizations/Constant folding.md

 ---
-tags: cpp, compiler, optimization, fundamental
+tags:
+  - cpp
+  - compiler
+  - optimization
+  - fundamental
 ---

 - **Constant folding** is an optimization technique where the compiler replaces [[C++/1 - Basic C++/Terms/Expressions/Expression|expressions]] or [[Sub Expression|sub expressions]] that have [[Literals|literal]] operands with the result of the expression.